 After less than a year, Glassbreakers is now a team of 10, we have thousands of active users on our free product, we’ve expanded into enterprises with paying customers and raised over a million in seed funding.
-After a few of my Glassbreaker matches inquired, I started to reflect on what it’s like to build a startup as a CTO / Head of Product.
+After a few of my Glassbreaker matches inquired, I started to reflect on what it’s like to build a startup as Head of Product & CTO.
 I wanted to share my journey, advice and insights to others who are starting out as product leaders.

 Validate your idea has a demand